Netflix/pollyjs/docs/configuration.md

 _Type_: `String`
 _Default_: `'replay'`

-The polly mode.
+The Polly mode.
 Can be one of the following:

-- `replay`: Replay
+- `replay`: Replay responses from recordings.
-- `record`: Force record
+- `record`: Force Polly to record all requests.
+This will overwrite recordings that already exist.
-- `passthrough`: Pass through directly to the server
+- `passthrough`: Passes all requests through directly to the server without recording or replaying.

 __Example__